openedx/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

        :width: 800
        :alt: A tabular report with a row for each message sent and columns for requester, date and time submitted, duration, state, task status, and task progress.

 For messages with a State of "Success", the Task Progress can show an informational message such as "Message successfully emailed for 13457 recipients (skipping 29) (out of 13486)".
 To interpret this message, note that:

 * The first number indicates the number of messages sent to the selected recipients.
-* The second "skipping" number indicates the number of enrolled users who have opted out of receiving course email messages on their dashboards.
+* The second number ("skipping") indicates the number of enrolled users who will not be sent the message.
+This count includes students have opted out of receiving course email messages and students who have not yet activated their user accounts.
-* The final "out of" number indicates the number of users in the set of selected recipients who were enrolled in the course when you sent the email message.
+* The final number ("out of") indicates the number of users in the set of recipients you selected who were enrolled in the course when you sent the email message.
 For email messages addressed to a large number of users, the number of enrolled students can change while the message is queued for processing.